fmtmsg - display a message in the specified format on standard error and/or a system console

 - Status Subclassifications

-- Indicates whether the application will recover from the condition.
+Indicates whether the application can recover from the condition.
 Identifiers are: MM_RECOVER (recoverable) and MM_NRECOV (non-recoverable).

 An additional identifier, MM_NULLMC, indicates that no classification component is supplied for the message.